Malte311/BookLibrary/README.md

 ```

 2. Adjust the `docker-compose.yml` file.
-Specify the correct urls and adjust the port.
+Specify the correct url and adjust the port.

 ```yaml